 Rodney has been with Brannen-NeSmith Funeral Home since 1987.
 He graduated from Gupton-Jones College of Funeral Service, is a licensed Funeral Director and Embalmer in both Georgia and Tennessee and is a member of The Academy of Graduate Embalmers of Georgia.

 Rodney is a member of First Baptist Church of Unadilla.
-He is a member and past-president of the Unadilla Lions Club and serves on the Board of Zoning Appeals for the City of Vienna.
+He is a member and past-president of the Unadilla Lions Club and previously served on the Board of Zoning Appeals for the City of Vienna.
 He is a former member of the Board of Directors of Central Georgia Technical College in Warner Robins, a past-president of the Dooly County Heart Association and a former member of the Vienna Kiwanis Club.

 Bill has been an owner of the funeral homes since January 1986 and a co-owner with Rodney Brannen since 2001.
 In 1993, Bill briefly left the funeral homes to pursue a law degree and currently practices law in addition to his work with the funeral homes.
 Bill is a 1983 graduate of Gupton-Jones College of Funeral Service in Atlanta and is a licensed funeral director and embalmer.
 Bill earned a Bachelor of Science degree from Mercer University and a Juris Doctor degree from the Walter F. George School of Law at Mercer University.
 He lives in Americus and is married to Beth Haugabook.
 They have one daughter, Dallas.